Leukemia/Lymphoma Immunophenotyping by Flow Cytometry, Tissue

 Cellular immunophenotyping, characterizing cells by using antibodies directed against cell surface markers, is generally regarded as a fundamental element in establishing a diagnosis of tissue involvement by hematolymphoid malignancies, when used in conjunction with morphologic assessment.
 It is also an essential component in subclassification of hematolymphoid malignancies, when present.

-Evaluation of tissues for potential involvement by a lymphoproliferative disorder or acute leukemia
+Evaluation of tissues for potential involvement by:

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 It is well recognized that a negative flow cytometry result does not exclude tissue involvement by hematolymphoid malignancy.
 This may be attributable to sampling bias, although some malignancies, such as Hodgkin lymphoma, are not detected by this technique.

 Viability will be assessed in all tissue specimens.
 Cases in which the viability is low (<50%) are prone to false-negative results and, therefore, must be interpreted with caution.
 In cases with viability <30%, testing will be attempted but may not be interpretable.
 Fine-needle aspiration and small biopsy specimens have a higher frequency of low cell counts and/or poor viability which may be uninterpretable.